 The Benefits of Short

 It's easier to redraft and review a shorter novel.
 It's easier to convince beta readers to give it a look, and you get their feedback much quicker.
-As an independent author, it's significantly cheaper to pay for copy editing of a shorter novel, and the production costs of printing the final book is also more affordable.
+As an independent author, it's significantly cheaper to pay for copy editing of a shorter novel, and the production costs of printing the final book are also more affordable.

 Across the board, virtually everything becomes easier and more do-able once you commit to shortening your novel.